 Puerto Madryn Patagonia, Argentina Travel Guide

 Local ingredients include fresh seafood (squid, mussels, hake, scallops, prawns) and Patagonian lamb.
 Argentine staples like beef (Parrilla/asado), empanadas, and pasta are widespread.
 Dulce de Leche is a national sweet obsession.
-Preparations often feature olive oil, garlic, and fresh herbs.
+Preparations often feature olive oil, garlic, and fresh seasonings.

 Puerto Madryn prioritizes fresh seafood directly from Golfo Nuevo and the Atlantic.
 Expect a strong emphasis on Mariscos (seafood) and Pescados (fish).